yunlianqk/HouckLabCodebase/+measlib/README.md

 For experiments that require different hardware wiring, see [hardware wiring](#hardware-wiring).
 ## SmartSweep class
 [`SmartSweep`](#class-smartsweep--handle) is an attempt to provide a generic, extensible interface for measurements using E8267D microwave generators and M9330A AWG.
+In the following, the `SmartSweep` object will be named as `x`.

 ### For users
 For pre-defined measurements such as [`TransSweep`](#class-transsweep--smartsweep), [`SpecSweep`](#class-specsweep--smartsweep), [`Rabi`](#class-rabi--smartsweep), [`T1`](#class-t1--smartsweep), etc., see [example code](../ExampleCode/ExampleCode_measlib.m).